 FACT: Real Girls Love Discovering New Fall Adventures in Unexpected Places!

-Somehow, don’t know how.. but somehow, I managed to find activities that didn’t revolve around sailing, eating lobster rolls, and sunbathing.
-Not that I’d be doing that anyway..
-I have Lupus, lol.
+Somehow, don’t know how.. but somehow, I managed to find Rhode Island in the fall activities that didn’t revolve around sailing, eating lobster rolls, and sunbathing.
+Not that I’d be doing any of that anyway… I have Lupus, lol.

-While I would not recommend exploring this town if you’re a tourist because well.. there’s not much to do..
-I found a great hotel casino here!
+While I would not recommend exploring the town of Tiverton if you’re a tourist because there’s not much to do.
+I found a great hotel-casino here!
 It’s good for a quick stay or if you have some extra cash and want to play.
 Okay, that rhyme was totally accidental I swear!

-What I thought would be inexpensive motel type rooms ended up being surprisingly cute and comfy rooms.
+What I thought would be an inexpensive motel-type room ended up being surprisingly cute and comfy rooms.
 So much so that I was totally cozy just lounging in the hotel and rarely even went down to the casino.

-I was just looking for a hotel near my activities so it fit my needs perfectly.
+I was just looking for a hotel near the activities I had planned, so it fit my needs perfectly.
 The bonus was that it had a pretty decent gym.